retrixe/EnderChat/README.md

 Currently, you must build EnderChat yourself from source.
 However, IPA files are planned to be uploaded in the future for each EnderChat release (similar to Android), which can then be sideloaded using techniques like AltStore.

-There are no plans to publish EnderChat to the iOS App Store for now. ***While the license allows redistribution, I request that people do not abuse this privilege and publish EnderChat to the App Store without my consent (for now).***
+There are no plans to publish EnderChat to the iOS App Store for now. ***While the license allows redistribution, I request people not to abuse this privilege and publish EnderChat to the App Store without my permission (for now).***

 ## Development